TobyGoodwin/odd-ghc-pattern-bug/README.md

 # odd-ghc-pattern-bug
-Demonstrates a ghc bug in pattern matching on persistent types
+Demonstrates a ghc bug in pattern matching on persistent types.
+This code is simplified from a non-trivial yesod site.

-This code is simplified from a non-trivial yesod site
+Run the commands in `RUNME` to exercise the bug

 Muse, Message and Folder are 3 of my persistent tables, so their actual definitions come from Template Haskell in persistent-template